anywhichway/nano-memoize/README.md

  * For single object argument functions it is typically 2x faster than anything else.

- * For multiple primitive argument functions functions`nano-memoize` slightly and probably un-importantly faster than `fast-memoize`.
+ * For multiple primitive argument functions`nano-memoize` is slightly and probably un-importantly faster than `fast-memoize`.

  * For multiple object argument functions `micro-memoize` is slightly and probably un-importantly faster.